processing/processing-pi-website/content/tutorial/camera/index.md

 ## Overview of using camera with Processing on the Pi

 Getting the video frames from camera in Processing has to be facilitated by an external library.
 The official [Video Library](https://processing.org/reference/libraries/video/) works well on Windows, Mac and some linux distributions.
-But unfortunately, the official Video Library does not work on Raspberry Pi.
+Unfortunately, the official Video Library does not work on Raspberry Pi running Raspbian operating system.

-Thanks to the hard work of Gottfried Haider(TODO: add more details?), there is a replacement for the Video Library that works on the Pi, and it is the [GL Video Library](https://github.com/gohai/processing-glvideo)
+Thanks to the hard work of Gottfried Haider(TODO: add more details?), there is a replacement for the Video Library that works on the Pi, and that is [GL Video Library](https://github.com/gohai/processing-glvideo)

 # GL Video library

-[GL Video Library](https://github.com/gohai/processing-glvideo) works on Raspberry Pi running Raspbian operating system.
+[GL Video Library](https://github.com/gohai/processing-glvideo) works well on Raspberry Pi computers running Raspbian OS.
 The library can be installed through the Library Manager and it enables you to:

 - Capture frames from camera via GLCapture subclass
 - Read frames from video files via GLMovie subclass